Martini

 What is the significance of the olive garnish in a Martini?

-The olive garnish not only adds a touch of visual appeal but also contributes a subtle briny flavor that complements the drink's crispness.
-Some believe that the olive's presence in the glass symbolizes peace and harmony.
+The olive garnish in a Martini not only adds a touch of elegance but also introduces a subtle brininess that complements the drink's crispness.
+Some enthusiasts believe that the olive's presence enhances the cocktail's overall flavor experience.